chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble/rising-bubble.rst

 """"""""""""""""""""""""""""""""
 Initial condition
 """"""""""""""""""""""""""""""""
 In the ``initial condition``, the initial velocity and initial position of the liquid phase are defined.
 The light phase is initially defined as a circle with a radius :math:`r= 0.25` at :math:`(x,y)=(0.5, 0.5)`.
-We enable the use of a projection step to ensure that the initial phase distribution sufficiently smooth.
+We enable the use of a projection step to ensure that the initial phase distribution sufficiently smooth, as explained in the :doc:`../static-bubble/static-bubble` example.

 .. code-block:: text